wso2/docs-is/en/docs/references/concepts/user-management/userstores.md

 Userstores are used to store [users](../users) and [roles](../roles-and-permissions).
 WSO2 Identity Server (WSO2 IS) supports JDBC, LDAP, and Active Directory userstores by default with the capability of configuring custom userstores.
 There are different userstore adapters called *userstore managers*, which are used to connect with these userstore types.

-There are two types of userstores - Primary userstore (Mandatory) and Secondary userstores (Optional).
-All the supported user stores can be categorized under these two types.
+There are two types of userstores.

+- Primary userstore (Mandatory)
+- Secondary userstores (Optional)

+All the supported userstores can be categorized under these two types.

 ## Primary Userstore (Mandatory)